iled/gsimcli/docs/gui.rst

 the same time by pressing *CTRL* (PC) or *CMD* (Mac) while selecting them.

-After adding networks to the queue list, you can remove one or multiple networks from the list: just select them and press the button **Remove selected**.
+After adding networks to the queue list, you can remove one or multiple networks from the list by selecting them and pressing the button **Remove selected**.
 Also, if you select one of the networks in that list, one of its data files will be previewed in the `File preview`_ area.

-It is also possible to change the order in which the networks will be processed by drag and dropping from the list, as seen in the :ref:`fig_databatch`.
+It is also possible to change the order in which the networks will be processed by *drag and dropping* from the list, as seen in the :ref:`fig_databatch`.

 .. note:: when :ref:`batch_networks` is enabled, the settings menu to set up